-Jeff is the Activities and Guest Engagement Manager at the Holiday Inn Club Vacations Scottsdale Resort.
-Having lived in Arizona since 2001, he’s become an expert on the local Scottsdale area, making him the perfect contributing writer to the Checking In travel blog.
+Having lived in Arizona since 2001, Jeff has become an expert on the local Scottsdale area, making him the perfect contributing writer to the Checking In travel blog.
 His favorite local activities include eating at all the unique restaurants, riding his ATV and camping with friends (including his four-legged ones) in the desert wilderness.

 From picturesque landscapes and trekking across hiking trails to world-class golf and unique attractions, Scottsdale is filled with fun for families, couples, friends and solo travelers alike.